sampsyo/cs6120/content/blog/2023-12-11-lowering/index.md

 3. **Epilogue (Clean-up):** The third key piece of this calling convention puzzle is the clean-up step, or the epilogue.
 After the instructions in the function body have finished executing, the epilogue is responsible for restoring the stack to its original state and releasing any resources allocated during the prologue.
 This includes popping the stack frame, restoring the values of callee-save registers, and ensuring a smooth return to the calling function.

 # What were the hardest parts to get right?

+While implementing the initial translations from Bril to RVIR, some subtle details were tricky to get right.
+For example, conditional assignments such as `x: bool = lt y z` were implemented using a sequence of RVIR instructions that included a branch, two labels, and a jump.
+A set of fresh labels needed to be generated for each conditional assignment statement, otherwise the program could contain two or more identical labels and the compiler would crash.

 We found it surprisingly easy to convert a Bril program to abstract assembly and even perform trivial register allocation.
 Because Bril was already a flat set of instructions with instructions very similar to RISC-V, these initial passes to create RISC-V instructions were fairly simple.
 Trivial register allocation was slightly more complicated,